addff/2310-ITT440/10% Individual Assignment/MOHD HAMIZAN/README.md

-### Libraries/Modules
+# Libraries/Modules

-1. What is Netmiko
+## 1. What is Netmiko
 Netmiko is an open-source that was created to make network devices configuration and management more automated.

-2. Description
-Network automation has been completely transformed by the Netmiko library, It's a great tool for network engineers and administrators since it abstracts the complexity of interfacing with various device models and manufacturers.
+Network automation has been completely transformed by the Netmiko library.
+It's a great tool for network engineers and administrators since it abstracts the complexity of interfacing with various device models and manufacturers.

-3. Significance
+## 2. Significance

 i.
-Consistency in network configurations and modifications is guaranteed, ii.
-Network engineers can be sure configurations are implemented consistently to every device, iv.
+Consistency in network configurations and modifications is guaranteed,

+ii.
+Network engineers can be sure configurations are implemented consistently to every device,

+iv.
 Support for various vendors' network devices, including Cisco, Juniper, Arista, Huawei, and others

 v.
-Providing a simple and consistent way to connect and communicate with devices using Python. vi.
+Providing a simple and consistent way to connect and communicate with devices using Python.

+vi.
 Providing resources and support for users to learn and implement network automation effectively.

-4. Demonstrate
+## 3. Demonstrate

 To use Netmiko, a multi-vendor library for SSH connections to network devices, on Linux, you can follow these steps:

 Ensure Python is Installed: Verify that Python is installed on your Linux system.
 Most distributions come with Python by default.
 You can check the version by running python --version or python3 --version in the terminal.